 A judge can add a money judgment to any of the possession orders.
 This means your tenants owe a specific amount of money, usually made up of:

 - your legal costs

-The money judgment will apply if they don’t pay the amount set out in the suspended possession order that’s linked to the judgment.
-If they don’t pay, you can ask the court to carry out the instructions in the order and the judgment.
+The money judgment will apply if they do not pay the amount set out in the suspended possession order that’s linked to the judgment.
+If they do not pay, you can ask the court to carry out the instructions in the order and the judgment.

-The money judgment won’t apply if your tenants pay their arrears and the amount set out in a suspended possession order.
+The money judgment will not apply if your tenants pay their arrears and the amount set out in a suspended possession order.

 Appealing against the decision